-Prosecutors: Federal Way man killed over ‘perceived slight’
+Federal Way man gunned down at house party over ‘perceived slight,’ prosecutors say

 An 18-year-old Federal Way man was charged this week with first-degree murder, accused of fatally shooting another man at a house party early Saturday.
-The two had fought a short time earlier, but had shaken hands and presumably made up.
+The two had fought a short time earlier but had shaken hands and presumably made up.

 At a house party in Federal Way early Saturday, two young men got into a fist fight over which one of them makes more money, according to police.